Kicksecure/security-misc/README.md

 It will not be possible to review and merge "1500" settings profiles for arbitrary applications outside of this context.

+The main objective of security-misc is to harden Kicksecure and its derivatives, such as Whonix, by implementing robust security settings.
+It's designed to be compatible with Debian, reflecting a commitment to clean implementation and sound design principles.
+However, it's important to note that security-misc is a component of Kicksecure, not a substitute for it.
+The intention isn't to recreate Kicksecure within security-misc.
+Instead, specific security enhancements, like for example recommending a curated list of security-focused default packages (e.g., `libpam-tmpdir`), should be integrated directly into those appropriate areas of Kicksecure (e.g. `kicksecure-meta-packages`).

 Discussion:
 https://github.com/Kicksecure/security-misc/issues/154